doctordns/PowerShellCookbook/readme.md

 This repository contains the scripts for Thomas Lee's Managing Windows Server 2016 with PowerShell Cookbook.
 [See Amazon for more details](https://www.amazon.co.uk/Windows-Server-Automation-PowerShell-Cookbook/dp/1787122042/ref=sr_1_cc_2?s=aps&ie=UTF8&qid=1506953050&sr=1-2-catcorr) of the book itself.

 The book has 13 chapters and each chapter has a number of recipes.
 Each recipe is to be included in this repository.
-Read the book for more details on pre-requites.
+Read the book for more details on pre-requisites for each chapter.

 **Index**